cawel/notes-binder/en/world/history/The Modern World - Global History since 1760/3 - Revolutionary Wars.md

 * for Christian principles (the Russian czar Alexander I was a leader and a symbol of that alliance)
 * unrest all over Europe in the 1820's
 * a novel by Stendhal, "The Charter House of Parma", describes how to stay away from liberal principles (e.g. go to the mass, do not read)
-* 1830's and 1840's: tension between traditional forms of rule and rising appeal of liberal believes
+* 1830's and 1840's: tension between traditional forms of rule and rising appeal of liberal beliefs

 ## Ethnic identities in North America
 * strict ethnic hierarchy based on blood: